-Samaritan Daytop Village offers help to homeless New Yorkers through partnerships with the New York City Department of Homeless Services and the U.S. Department of Housing and Urban Development.
+Samaritan Daytop Village offers help to unhoused New Yorkers through partnerships with the New York City Department of Homeless Services and the U.S. Department of Housing and Urban Development.

-We operate transitional residences for homeless families at our 93rd Avenue, Boulevard, Bridge Family II, Bridge Haven, Gloria's House, and Rachel's House facilities.
-We also administer the Forbell, Myrtle Avenue, 49th Street, 53rd Street and Clermont shelters for men and the Van Siclen Women's Shelter.
+We operate residences for families without homes at our 93rd Avenue, Belt Park, Boulevard, Bridge II, Bridge Haven, Gloria's House, and Rachel's House facilities.
+We also administer the Forbell, Myrtle Avenue, 49th Street, 53rd Street and Clermont shelters for men and the Van Siclen Women's Shelter for women.
 These programs provide individuals and families with a temporary place to stay while they work to acquire permanent housing and return to the community.
 Each year, Samaritan Daytop Village helps more than 800 New Yorkers find permanent, affordable places to live.
-To access City shelters and transitional residences, please see our FAQs.
+To access New York City shelters and transitional residences, please see our FAQs.